VoltDB/voltdb/examples/HOWTOs/enable-ssl/README.md

-# SimpleSSL Application
+# Demo: How to Enable SSL

-This example application demonstrates how to configure and run VoltDB while using SSL to secure connections to the database.
+This example demonstrates how to configure and run VoltDB while using SSL to secure connections to the database.

 VoltDB servers using SSL must be provided with a private key and a certificate which establishes trust for that key.
 Clients, including 'sqlcmd', are provided a one or more certificates that establishes that the server can be trusted.

-The "SimpleSSL" application is not designed for performance assessments.
+This application is not designed for performance assessments.
 SSL support is present in the "Voter" and "VoltKV" examples, both of which provide benchmarking applications.

 Preparation